Tag Archive for: horse in work

 If you suspect this might be happening, the easiest solution is to stop adding any salt or electrolyte to your horse’s feed.
 If too much salt was the cause of your horse going off his feed, appetite should return really quickly once his feed is no longer salty.

 The other possibility is that your horse has ulcers.
 Have you ever put salt on an open wound?
 It hurts… a lot!
-So imagine if your horse has ulcers (i.e. open wounds in his stomach) and you feed him something salty… it could be reasonably expected to cause pain.
+Imagine if your horse has ulcers (i.e. open wounds in his stomach) and you feed him something salty – it could be reasonably expected to cause pain.
 And if something hurts you when you eat it, chances are you would stop eating it pretty quick.
+So, if your horse has ulcers you may need to moderate salt intake.

 Trick is you still need to meet his sodium and chloride requirements.